-- A. Traffic Sign Blanks: Shall meet all requirements of the "City of Des Moines Standard Drawings and Specifications for Aluminum Sign Blanks." - B. Traffic Sign Faces: Shall meet all requirements of the latest edition of the "Manual on Uniform Traffic Control Devices" (MUTCD).
+- A. Traffic Sign Blanks: Shall meet all requirements of the "City of Des Moines Standard Drawings and Specifications for Aluminum Sign Blanks." - B. Traffic Sign Faces: Shall meet all requirements of the latest edition of the MUTCD.

 The background sheeting used on all signs, with the exception of pedestrian pushbutton signs, shall be 3M DG3 material.
 Any other applied material, including legends, letters, numbers, or borders, again with the exception of pedestrian push-button signs, shall also be 3M DG3 material.
 Pedestrian push-button signs shall be 3M Engineer Grade Prismatic reflective sheeting.